kwojcicki/kwojcicki.github.io/_posts/2018-01-15-ES-PAGINATION.md

 #### 2b.
 Scroll Query
 ```
-While a search request returns a single “page” of results, the scroll API can be used to retrieve large numbers of results (or even all results) from a single search request, in much the same way as you would use a cursor on a traditional database.
+While a search request returns a single "page" of results, the scroll API can be used to retrieve large numbers of results (or even all results) from a single search request, in much the same way as you would use a cursor on a traditional database.
 ```